Manual lymphatic drainage and proper garment wear is key for reducing fibrosis after cosmetic surgery.

 • Genetics.
 There are people who are prone to develop fibrosis even when having small cuts, they can develop big scars (keloids).

-• Un appropriated garment and compression
+• Unappropriated garment and compression.

 There is no way to say who can develop fibrosis, but if you developed it don’t worry, fibrosis can be treated at early stage with manual lymphatic drainage or if is more chronic a combination of Lymphatic drainage, ultrasound, and fascia stretches can help to soften the tissue and restore the affected area.
 The earlier fibrosis is treated, the more effective the treatment will be.
 Prompt attention to hard lumps under the skin is crucial.
 Red light therapy has potential benefits including improving skin health and reducing pain and stiffness in joints and muscles.
 However, it is important to be aware of the potential risks and take precautions.
-You can read more about this in this post which explains the red light therapy dangers and the precautions that can be taken to avoid any complications.

 What are the symptoms of fibrosis?